ihaveamac/pyctr/docs/pyctr.type.nand.rst

 The :mod:`nand` module enables reading and writing of Nintendo 3DS NAND images.

-This module is best combined with `pyfatfs <https://github.com/nathanhi/pyfatfs>`_ for interacting with the FAT filesystems inside TWL NAND and CTR NAND. pyfatfs is not a dependency on pyctr so your application must include it manually.

 A basic overview of reading and writing to a NAND image is available here: :doc:`example-nand`.

 Getting started